SunOS-Linux/SunOS-Installer/README.md

 ---

-## Setup Boot and Sun/OS-archiso on USB key
+## 1. Setup Boot and Sun/OS-archiso on USB key

-First, setup the boot USB, boot arch live iso, and run the `preinstall.sh` from terminal since Sun/OS is based from Arch Linux.
+First, setup the boot USB, boot Sun/OS-archiso live usb, and run the `preinstall.sh` from terminal since Sun/OS is based from Arch Linux.

-### Arch Live ISO (Pre-Install)
+### 2. Arch Live ISO (Pre-Install)

 This step installs Sun/OS to your hard drive. *IT WILL FORMAT THE DISK*